abcnorio/nspawn-aiml/Readme.md

 - [ungoogled chromium](https://github.com/ungoogled-software/ungoogled-chromium)

 And then there is the [ungoogled](https://github.com/ungoogled-software/ungoogled-chromium) version of [chromium](https://www.chromium.org).
 It can be installed as a [deb package](https://github.com/ungoogled-software/ungoogled-chromium-debian) or via [flatpak](https://flatpak.org).
 Flatpak works not with the restrictions (high UID) previously introduced.
-It would require access to `mount proc`, `ldconfig`, etc. If that is not set, you can install it via:
+It would require access to `mount proc`, `ldconfig`, etc. If that is not set - not recommended! -, you can install it via:

 ```bash
 apt-get install flatpak